Former TCU star admits “I am the try hard, white guy” who can’t get the NFL job

 “When they draft you, they are using a pick on you and if they use a high pick on you they are going to give you a better shot to develop,” he said.
 “If you are drafted in the first three rounds, you are expected to play.
 After that, they are filling in rosters.”

-Carder was a “fill in the roster” player as a fifth round pick of the New York Giants in 2012.
+Carder was a “fill in the roster” player as a fifth round pick of the Buffalo Bills in 2012.
 He was cut, and, for reasons known only to God, sentenced to play for the Cleveland Browns.
 Carder became a special teams standout, but, just as he was about ready to become a regular linebacker for the Browns, he suffered a torn ACL in August ‘17 and missed the entire season.

 In March ‘18, he signed a one-year, $790,000 contract and had a shot at becoming the Browns’ starting linebacker.
 Less than three months later, he was cut.
 They had a third round pick, Christian Kirksey, they wanted to develop.